Is Pork Good for You? Health Benefits and Meal Ideas

 Other studies have looked at glucose and insulin response after consuming unprocessed pork products compared to other unprocessed proteins and found no difference in glucose or insulin response.8

-More research is needed on the effects of processed pork products like bacon, sausage, and ham on insulin and blood glucose response, but lean, unprocessed pork can be a healthy part of a metabolically healthy meal plan.
+More research is needed on the effects of processed pork products like bacon, sausage, and ham on insulin and blood glucose response, but lean, unprocessed pork can be a part of a metabolically healthy meal plan.

 <p class="pro-tip"><strong>Learn more about our free </strong> <a href="/blog/low-glycemic-plan">7-day low-glycemic diet plan</a>.</p>